 - If you need medical help from your GP practice, contact them either online, by an app or by phone to be assessed.

 You should continue to attend your appointments unless you have been told not to attend.
-Please attend all appointments and the emergency department (A&E) alone unless you have a designated carer that needs to attend your appointment with you.
+Please attend all appointments and the emergency department (A&E) alone unless you have a designated carer that needs to assist you.
 We also ask that at the current time you do not bring children to the hospital unless they are a patient.
 A friend, carer or family member can collect you from the entrance of the hospital when you are leaving.
 If you need help to get to the entrance to meet them, one of our porters or nursing staff will help you.

-If you have an appointment but are experiencing any of the COVID-19 symptoms: a high temperature of over 37.8 degrees, a new continuous cough or loss or change to your sense of smell or taste - inform your clinical team immediately and do not come to the hospital.
+If you have an appointment but are experiencing any of the COVID-19 symptoms inform your clinical team immediately and do not come to the hospital.